-Figure 3.
+Figure 4.
 Existing and 2050 AM Peak Period Bottlenecks Experienced by US 2 Trestle Users

-Figure 4.
+Figure 5.
 Existing and 2050 PM Peak Period Bottlenecks Experienced by US 2 Trestle Users

-Figure 5.
-Morning Peak Period Eastbound Trips on the US 2 Trestle from Locations that Include Transportation Disadvantaged Communities
+Figure 6.
+Future (2050) Projected Morning Peak Period Trips on the Eastbound US 2 Trestle from Locations that Include Transportation Disadvantaged Communities

-Freight - Recurring bottlenecks affect the reliability of freight truck movement across US 2, which is a designated freight route for the movement of goods.
+Freight - Recurring bottlenecks affect the reliability of freight truck movement across US 2, which is a designated freight corridor for the movement of goods.

-- Freight truck vehicles experience the same bottlenecks and travel time variability as general purpose traffic. - US 2 is a T2 Freight Economic Corridor (carrying an average of 2,800 trucks per day and over 9 million tons of freight per year) and a Connector freight route, providing direct access between eastern Washington and western Washington. - Major freight facilities and industrial centers use this corridor, including the Port of Everett, Everett Boeing plant, and Naval Station Everett. - Westbound freight vehicles account for approximately 17% of morning traffic and 7% of afternoon traffic over the US 2 trestle.
+- Freight truck vehicles experience the same bottlenecks and travel time variability as general-purpose traffic. - US 2 is designated as a T-2 truck freight corridor (carrying an average of 2,800 trucks per day and over 9 million tons of freight per year) by the Washington State Freight and Goods Transportation System and a Connector freight route, providing direct access between eastern Washington and western Washington. - Major freight facilities and industrial centers use this corridor, including the Port of Everett, Everett Boeing plant, Naval Station Everett, and the Paine Field Boeing Everett Manufacturing/Industrial Center. - Westbound freight vehicles account for approximately 17% of morning traffic and 7% of afternoon traffic over the US 2 trestle.
 Eastbound freight vehicles account for 14% of morning traffic and 9% of afternoon traffic.

-High Occupancy Vehicles (HOV) and Transit - Due to a lack of dedicated facilities, existing HOV and transit using the US 2 trestle face the same bottlenecks as general purpose traffic.
+High Occupancy Vehicles (HOV) and Transit - Due to a lack of dedicated facilities, existing HOV and transit using the US 2 trestle face the same bottlenecks as general-purpose traffic.

 - Today, HOV trips make up approximately 3% of the westbound traffic across the trestle in the morning where there are no HOV facilities.
 This is in contrast to the I-5 corridor within the preliminary study area limits, which has between 13% and 28% HOV traffic and a dedicated HOV lane. - Community Transit currently operates four bus routes that provide 9 to 10 buses per hour in the peak direction (westbound in the morning and eastbound in the afternoon) across the US 2 trestle during the peak period.
-Existing bus ridership for both directions of US 2 trestle travel ranges from about 200 people during the morning peak period to about 260 people during the evening peak period. - Transit routes using the 20th Street SE corridor to access the US 2 trestle have a slight benefit of bypassing morning bottlenecks using the Business Access Transit (BAT) lane that extends from 91st Avenue SE to just west of Cavalero Road.
-In the year 2050 transit travel time savings from the 20th Street SE BAT lane are estimated to be approximately 15 minutes. - In 2021, the Washington State Legislature directed WSDOT to work toward establishing local vehicle miles traveled (VMT) reduction targets for 10 counties, including Snohomish County.
+Existing bus ridership for both directions of US 2 trestle travel ranges from about 200 people during the morning peak period to about 260 people during the evening peak period. - Transit routes using the 20th Street Southeast corridor to access the US 2 trestle have a slight benefit of bypassing morning bottlenecks using the Business Access Transit (BAT) lane that extends from 91st Avenue Southeast to just west of Cavalero Road.
+In the year 2050, transit travel time savings from the 20th Street Southeast BAT lane are estimated to be approximately 15 minutes. - In 2021, the Washington State Legislature directed WSDOT to work toward establishing local vehicle miles traveled (VMT) reduction targets for 10 counties, including Snohomish County.
 Achieving the reduction targets will require a combination of strategies to: eliminate some trips; reduce the length of some trips; and improve transportation choices using transit, walking, biking, rolling, or telework (WSDOT 2023). - Within the preliminary study area, two intersecting census tracts have more than 15% of households with no car available and six census tracts have 5 to 15% of households with no car available (U.S. Census Bureau 2017-2021).